What is marketing myopia?

 What asked for trouble is the industry’s focus on improving the efficiency of getting and making the product than on improving generic product or their marketing.
 Also, they define the product in the narrowest way possible like gasoline, not energy or fuel.
 This assures that major improvement in gasoline quality has come from outside the oil industry.
 Also, a major improvement in the automobile fuel industry came from small oil companies other than refining or production.

-The idea of Indispensability: It is the belief that the major product that the company sells has no competitive substitute.
+It is the belief that the major product that the company sells has no competitive substitute.
 The petroleum industry, for example, has no competitive substitute for its major product-Gasoline or even if it is, it is the derivative of crude oil.
 The trouble here is that the oiling companies have their huge crude oil reserves that have value if there is a market for those products.
 Hence there is a belief in the superiority of automobile fuel prepared from crude oil.

 However, historic evidence may not support this.
 The evidence says that the oil industry never had a superior product for so long.
 But had a succession of different businesses gone through the cycle of growth, maturity, and decline (Product Life Cycle).

 For Example, Levitt said that crude oil was largely a patent medicine.
 As when the fad ran out the kerosene lamp took in the place.
 In its earlier day, the company’s competed with each other and against gaslighting by trying to improve the illumination of kerosene.
 What happened next was impossible to imagine.
 Edison invented the light bulb.
 And it was independent of crude oil.
-This pushed the oil industry towards obsolescence but what it was the growing use of kerosene in the space heater.
+This pushed the oil industry towards obsolescence, but it was the growing use of kerosene in the space heater.

-What followed next was the invention of coal-powered central heaters that paved the way for the obsolesce of the space heaters.
+What followed next was the invention of coal-powered central heaters that paved the way for the obsolesce of space heaters.
 Along with it came the Internal Combustion Engine, which saved the oil industry from falling.
 And during World War 1 demand for aviation fuel saved the oil industry.
 Post world war 2 oil industry was promising.
 Up to 1975, companies promised growth of 6%.
 However, booming demand sent oil men searching for more and the number of reserves increased.
 This caused the weakening of oil prices throughout the world.

 The automobile industry, for example, is the place where mass production is most famous.
-For example, the automobile industry spends millions of dollars in consumer research but Detroit didn’t do the same.
+For example, the automobile industry spends millions of dollars on consumer research but Detroit didn’t do the same.
 It didn’t identify consumer’s wants but wanted them to choose from the features they’ve to offer and thus lost its customer to the small car manufacturers.

 What Ford put first?

-Stepchild Treatment: Among the market and the customer, the customer is often given the stepchild treatment.
+Among the market and the customer, the customer is often given stepchild treatment.
 It may look like they’re taken care of but aren’t given real thought.
 Instead, companies tend to spend resources on developing products.
 The oil industry is a typical example of how science, technology, and mass production can divert companies from their goal.
 The extent to which customer is studied is with the focus of getting information to improve what they are doing now.
 They focus on developing convincing advertisement themes, or effective promotional offers, rather than what consumers dislike or like about the service station or dealers.

-More examples of Marketing Myopia:
+More examples of Marketing Myopia